preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/services-612/text-translator/index.rst

 Text Translator
 =======================================

 If you have installed a separate text translator, use this option to select it.
-This option is available in Omnia 6.12 and later.

 The Dafault translator is always available: